 The largest Milford Funds have the highest financed emissions due to size.
-However, the Milford Funds with the highest weighted average emissions intensity are those with more exposure to high-emission industries, such as energy in particular.
-This includes our Australian Growth and Dynamic Funds given the high proportion of energy and mining companies listed on the Australian stock exchange.
-We have committed to engaging with all our Australasian energy companies to play our part in helping reduce this emissions footprint.
-Our Engagement Target is discussed in Section 6.6.
+However, the Milford Funds with the highest weighted average emissions intensity are those with more exposure to high-emission industries, such as energy, in particular.
+The energy sector is typically more cyclical, and share prices demonstrate higher volatility.
+As such, these companies are more prevalent in our higher-risk funds such as the Active Growth and Aggressive Funds.

 Changes in the Funds' emissions profiles observed since the 31 March 2024 reporting period are attributable to both changes in the investment profile and changes to the underlying company investments held, due to our active management approach.
 This may affect the financed emissions and the weighted average emissions intensity differently, for example, changes in the levels of cash held will typically increase the financed emissions but not the weighted average emissions intensity of the Funds as cash and cash equivalents do not have a GHG emissions footprint.
+We note that the scope 1 emissions intensity of the Moderate, Balanced, Active Growth and Aggressive Funds was influenced by a small investment in a Western Australian gold exploration company.
+This company has extremely high emissions intensity because it currently generates very little revenue, as opposed to high emissions.

-A summary of the changes in the GHG emissions of the multi-strategy Funds from the 2024 data is as follows:
+A summary of the changes in the GHG emissions of the Milford Funds from the 2024 data is as follows: